pazalvin/weather-app/README.md

 ### Project Structure

 - `src/components`: Directory for web components.
-- `src/hooks`: Directory for hooks/API services.
+- `src/hooks`: Directory for customs hooks and API services.
 - `src/pages`: Directory for the pages of the app.
 - `src/App.js`: Routes of the app.